About the URSA program

 - At the time of application and through the project period, applicants must be matriculated students, in good academic standing, and in pursuit of their first bachelor’s degree at Rider University.

-- Applicants must have completed at least 24 Rider credits by the time the project is begun.
+- Applicants must have completed at least 24 Rider credits by the time the project is begun, but still have a full year of coursework remaining so they can present their findings at ISCAP Day in the Spring semester.

 - Applicant’s faculty sponsor(s) must verify the applicant’s eligibility with the appropriate Dean’s Office.